Wild Dogs in Africa Are Endangered – How many African wild dogs are left?

 The amazing African wild dog is a charismatic predator endemic to awe-inspiring national parks and game reserves in South Africa, Kenya, Mozambique, Tanzania, Zambia, Zimbabwe and Botswana.

 The largest indigenous wild dog in Africa, this species (Lycaon pictus) and the gray wolf (Canis lupus) both come from the same ancestor.
 The wolf lineage divided and changed over time and it’s fascinating to learn that the canid family comprises 35 different living species.
 Eight North American species include gray wolves, red wolves, coyotes, red foxes, gray foxes, kit foxes, swift foxes and arctic foxes.
-African wild dogs, meanwhile, also belong to the Canidae family with their wolf and dog cousins but wolves are from the genus Canis and wild dogs are from the genus Lycaeon
+African wild dogs, meanwhile, also belong to the Canidae family with their wolf and dog cousins but wolves are from the genus Canis and wild dogs are from the genus Lycaeon.

 Painted wolves or African hunting dogs are a highly endangered species and are protected in several national parks in Africa.
 A carnivore safari into the likes of Kruger National Park, Gorongosa, the Masai Mara, Serengeti, Zambia’s famous South Luangwa National Park, Hwange, and the Okavango Delta is life-changing.
-An exciting cross-country tour tracking wild dogs and participating in scientific research to tag and release these dogs could be the extraordinary safari of the future.
+An exciting cross-country tour tracking wild dogs in Africa and participating in scientific research to tag and release these dogs could be the extraordinary safari of the future.

 Yes, some conservation organizations welcome keen volunteers to assist them in tracking and monitoring Cape hunting dogs/painted wolves in famous game reserves.
 Imagine helping game rangers use hand-held GPS devices to ID animals, set up camera traps, track the dogs using satellite telemetry and follow their spoor on foot.
 A true safari holiday, walking through the wilderness to find endangered species is the root of responsible tourism and sustainable travel – and visitors will gain in-depth knowledge about ecosystems and wildlife.